viamrobotics/docs/docs/viam/_index.md

 ## Robot

-A *robot* in Viam consists of at least one computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` along with the hardware the computer controls.
+A *robot* in Viam consists of at least one computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` and sending signals to the hardware the computer controls.
-The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
 A robot can be a single-board computer with a single [sensor](/components/sensor/) or LED wired to it, or a robot can consist of multiple computers with many physical components connected, acting as one unit.

+The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 ![Robot components](img/robot-components.png)